 |7||Leatherback sea turtle||250 to 700 kg (550 to 1,540 lbs)||1.83 to 2.2 meters (6.0 to 7.2 feet)|

 - Sea turtles are slow creatures and swim at the speed of 2.8 to 10 km/h (1.7 to 6.2 mph).

 - The speed is slightly varied between species.

-- Leatherback sea turtle is the fastest sea turtle species and swims as fast as 35 km/h (22 mph) for short bursts.
+- The leatherback sea turtle is the fastest sea turtle species and swims as fast as 35 km/h (22 mph) for short bursts.

 - They are very slow on the ground.

 - Most sea turtle species jump between 3 to 4 inches.

 - Their jump is very short and is not like that of humans or other animals.

 - Sea turtles are adapted to aquatic life and leave the water only to lay eggs.